RuaidhriHallinan/WebsocketFiveInARow/ReadMe.md

 The application will be running at http://localhost:8091

 ### Playing The Game
-In order to play the game, you will need to open 2 browser windows or tabs.
+In order to play the game, you will need to open 2 browser windows or tabs. <br>
 Both players must click Start Game, and enter their name.

 As the game progresses, the game state messages and rules will appear to each connected user.

 ### Details
-Java application uses Spring Boot Messaging Stomp Web Sockets HTML front end using stomp-websockets and sockjs-client 100% Unit Test Coverage
+Java application uses Spring Boot Messaging Stomp Web Sockets.
+HTML front end using stomp-websockets and sockjs-client JS libs.
+100% Unit Test Coverage

 ### Issues